 To create a UVP, consider the following three components:

 - What they need that you can give them

 - The unique way your service meets their need

 The UVP itself usually has a headline and one or a few supporting statements.
 There is no UVP formula.
 Experiment with UVPs until you find the right fit.

 The purpose of your UVP is to clarify what you do and the unique way you help customers.
 Instead of selling service features (i.e., “we have great service”), focus on the service’s core value.

 3 Bonus Tips for Selling a Service

 Who says you have to play by everyone else’s rules?
-Change the rules of the game by exploring ways to redefine what you do.
-This will generate more curiosity and interest in your service.
+Change the game by redefining what you do.
+A unique perspective makes selling a service much easier.